mp-se/kegmon2/src_docs/source/development.rst

 Development
 ===========

-Contributing to KegMon
+Contributing to KegMon2
 -----------------------

-Development for KegMon is conducted using VS Code with the PlatformIO extension for Arduino-based ESP32 programming.
-The documentation is built with Sphinx and hosted on GitHub Pages.
+KegMon is an ESP32-S3 Arduino/PlatformIO project.
+The web UI is a Vue 3/Vite application in ``ui/``; its production assets are embedded in the firmware.

-We use pre-commit hooks to enforce coding standards, ensuring consistent formatting and quality C++ code.
-All pull requests must pass pre-commit validation before merging.
+The documentation is built with Sphinx.

-The CI/CD pipeline relies on GitHub Actions for automated firmware builds and documentation publishing.
+The native change-detection tests use GoogleTest and do not need a device.

-Testing includes a unit test target that currently requires hardware but is planned to migrate to Wokwi's GitHub Actions for simulation.
-A Python script validates API outputs to ensure correctness.
+PlatformIO environments provide the firmware and hardware-test builds.

 Getting Started
 ---------------